-- A senior court may declare that an Act is inconsistent with rights set out in the New Zealand Bill of Rights Act 1990 in a way that has not been justified in a free and democratic society.
+- 7.146 A senior court may declare that an Act is inconsistent with rights set out in the New Zealand Bill of Rights Act 1990 in a way that has not been justified in a free and democratic society.
 The Human Rights Review Tribunal may issue an equivalent declaration under the Human Rights Act 1993 (in respect of the right to freedom from discrimination).
-The Attorney-General is required to notify the House of Representatives and the government must formulate a response when any such declaration is made. - The Attorney-General must first notify the House within six sitting days that a declaration has been made.
+The Attorney-General is required to notify the House of Representatives and the government must formulate a response when any such declaration is made. - 7.147 The Attorney-General must first notify the House within six sitting days that a declaration has been made.
 This notice triggers a process of parliamentary consideration of the declaration.
 A select committee will consider the declaration and may make any recommendations to address the declaration.
-The committee will report its findings to the House within four months of the Attorney-General's notice, and the Government must present its own response within six months of the notice (or by a date otherwise decided by the House).
+The committee will report its findings to the House within four months of the Attorney-General's notice, and the government must present its own response within six months of the notice (or by a date otherwise decided by the House).
 A parliamentary debate on the declaration, select committee report, and government response must be held within six sitting days of the government response being presented.
 There is no statutory requirement for the government or the House to respond in any particular way to a declaration of inconsistency.
-The processes established for considering declarations are intended to promote reconsideration of significant rights issues by Parliament and the Executive in the light of advice from the Senior Courts.
+The processes established for considering declarations are intended to promote reconsideration of significant rights issues by Parliament and the Executive in the light of advice from the senior courts.

-Information about the Law Commission and its work programme is on its website, www.lawcom.govt.nzlawcom.govt.nz.

-The Legislation Design and Advisory Committee guidelines can be found on its website, www.ldac.org.nz.

-Information about requirements for impact analysis and disclosure statements, and the government's expectations for good regulatory practice, including regulatory stewardship expectations, is available on the Treasury website, www.treasury.govt.nztreasury.govt.nz.

-The Turning Policy Into Law Guide can be found on the Parliamentary Counsel Office website, www.peo.govt.nzpco.govt.nz.

-Detailed procedural guidance on the requirements for submitting bids for the legislation programme and the procedures for taking legislative proposals through the Cabinet Legislation Committee and Cabinet can be found in the CabGuide, at dpmc.govt.nz/publications/cabguide.

-The Standing Orders of the House of Representatives and Speakers' Rulings can be found on the Parliament website, www.parliament.nz.

-David McGee, Parliamentary Practice in New Zealand, Office of the Clerk of the House of Representatives, provides additional information about parliamentary practice and process, and is available on www.parliament.nz.

-Questions for written answer and replies can be accessed on www.parliament.nz.

-Guidance concerning the interaction between public service officials, select committees, and political parties is available on the Public Service Commission website, www.publicservice.govt.nz, publicservice.govt.nz.

-Guidance for policy-makers on when and how to provide for the Treaty of Waitangi in legislation is available on the Office for Māori Crown Relations - Te Arawhiti's website, www.tearawhiti.govt.nztearawhiti.govt.nz.
-Te Arawhiti also administers the Treaty provisions oversight group, which is available to meet with agencies to support the development of legislative provisions.

-The New Zealand Gazette is available at www.gazette.govt.nzgazette.govt.nz.

-Cabinet Office circulars are available on the Department of the Prime Minister and Cabinet's website, at dpmc.govt.nz/publications/archive.
+- Information about the Law Commission and its work programme is on its website, lawcom.govt.nz. - The Legislation Design and Advisory Committee guidelines can be found on its website, ldac.org.nz. - Information about requirements for impact analysis and disclosure statements, and the government's expectations for good regulatory practice, including regulatory stewardship expectations, is available on the Treasury website, treasury.govt.nz. - The Turning Policy Into Law Guide can be found on the Parliamentary Counsel Office website, pco.govt.nz. - Detailed procedural guidance on the requirements for submitting bids for the legislation programme and the procedures for taking legislative proposals through the Cabinet Legislation Committee and Cabinet can be found in the CabGuide, at dpmc.govt.nz/publications/cabguide. - The Standing Orders of the House of Representatives and Speakers' Rulings can be found on the Parliament website, parliament.nz. - David McGee, Parliamentary Practice in New Zealand, Office of the Clerk of the House of Representatives, provides additional information about parliamentary practice and process, and is available on parliament.nz. - Questions for written answer and replies can be accessed on parliament.nz. - Guidance concerning the interaction between public service officials, select committees, and political parties is available on the Public Service Commission website, publicservice.govt.nz. - Guidance for policy-makers on when and how to provide for the Treaty of Waitangi in legislation is available on the Office for Māori Crown Relations Te Arawhiti website, tearawhiti.govt.nz.
+Te Arawhiti also administers the Treaty provisions oversight group, which is available to meet with agencies to support the development of legislative provisions. - The New Zealand Gazette is available at gazette.govt.nz. - Cabinet Office circulars are available on the Department of the Prime Minister and Cabinet website, dpmc.govt.nz/publications/cabinet-office-circulars-and-notices.

-The guidance listed here was current at time of going to press.
-For updates, see the online version of this manual at dpmc.govt.nz/our-business-units/cabinet-office/supporting-work-cabinet/cabinet-manual.
+The guidance listed here was current at the time of going to press.
+For updates, see the online version of this manual at dpmc.govt.nz/cabinet-manual.

-Official Information and Public Records
+8 Official Information and Public Records